2015 Indian Premier League final: Summary

 It was Mumbai's second IPL title, making them the third team after the Super Kings and Kolkata Knight Riders to have won the IPL title more than once.
 Rohit Sharma was awarded man of the match for his 26-ball 50.
 With 26 wickets in the tournament, Bravo finished as the leading wicket-taker and won the Purple Cap for the second time after the 2013 season.
 Mumbai won a prize money of ₹15 crore for becoming the champions, while runners-up Chennai were awarded ₹10 crore.
 Chennai also won the Fair Play Award, while Mumbai were at the bottom of this table.

 Scorecard

-Toss: Chennai Super Kings won the toss and elected to bowl.
+Toss: Chennai Super Kings won the toss and elected to field.